searchisko/searchisko/configuration/mappings/README.md

-This folder contains definitions of ElasticSearch mappings for distinct search types, see [http://www.elasticsearch.org/guide/reference/api/admin-indices-put-mapping.html](http://www.elasticsearch.org/guide/reference/api/admin-indices-put-mapping.html)
+This folder contains definitions of Elasticsearch mappings for distinct search types, see [http://www.elasticsearch.org/guide/reference/api/admin-indices-put-mapping.html](http://www.elasticsearch.org/guide/reference/api/admin-indices-put-mapping.html)

-Subfolder is name of index where given mapping is used, name of file in subfolder is name of ElasticSearch type in given index with .json suffix added.
+Subfolder is name of index where given mapping is used, name of file in subfolder is name of Elasticsearch type in given index with .json suffix added.

 How to copy to OpenShift: